sick-appspace-samples/UILayouts/readme.md

 ## UILayouts

 Showing examples of different layouts using the UI-Builder.

-### Description:
+### Description

 This sample provides a collection of html pages showing different layouts.
 It focuses on layout only and therefore no further functionality is provided.

 **Camera setup page**
 Within pages\CameraSetup\CameraSetup.html a two column layout is shown with a 2D viewer on the left and a settings column on the right.
 It was necessary to add a few lines of CSS code.
 You can find these definitions in pages\CameraSetup\style.css

 **Multi column layout page**